 - ARTICULATION: The program is stackable and awards an industry-recognized credential that can be transferred into credit toward additional education.

-- AT LEAST ONE YEAR: The course/program has been in operation for at least one year, as of 6/30/2026.
+- AT LEAST ONE YEAR: The course/program has been in operation for at least one year at the required length and format.

 - PERFORMANCE STANDARDS: The program must demonstrate a 70% job placement rate, 70% completion rate, and average participant earnings that exceed program costs.

-For full program eligibility guidance, see Michigan’s Workforce Pell Policy Guidance.
+For full program eligibility guidance, refer to Michigan’s Workforce Pell Policy Guidance.

 For an institution and their program to be considered for Workforce Pell, the provider and the program must be registered on Michigan Training Connect (MiTC), a centralized location for students to explore training options available through the state of Michigan’s Eligible Training Provider List (ETPL).